yuvaldori/gigaspaces-wiki-jekyll/xap100/the-processing-unit-structure-and-configuration.markdown

 One way to package such processing unit is to use the standard processing unit packaging described above, and create a processing unit jar file which only includes a [deployment descriptor](./configuring-processing-unit-elements.html) with the required space definitions and SLA.

-GigaSpaces also provides a simpler option via its built-in data-only processing unit templates (located under `<GigaSpaces Root>/deploy/templates/datagrid`.
+GigaSpaces also provides a simpler option via its built-in data-only processing unit templates (located under `<XAP Root>/deploy/templates/datagrid`.
 Using these templates you can deploy and run data only processing unit without creating a dedicated jar for them.

 For more information please refer to [Deploying and running the processing unit](./deploying-and-running-the-processing-unit.html)